Skip to content

 In patients with intraocular inflammation, significant vision loss is most commonly a consequence of macular edema.
 Studies show that inflammation and vascular permeability have a synergistic effect on driving disease progression and vision loss due to macular edema, but there are no approved therapies that target both drivers of disease.

-KSI-101 is an investigational and high-strength (100 mg/ml) bispecific protein designed to directly target both IL-6-mediated inflammation and edema, and VEGF-mediated vascular permeability.
+KSI-101 is a high-strength (100 mg/ml) bispecific protein designed to directly target both IL-6-mediated inflammation and edema, and VEGF-mediated vascular permeability.

 The anti-inflammatory effect of IL-6 inhibition is the primary effector, with the anti-permeability effect of VEGF inhibition having an additive and synergistic effect.